vackosar/vackosar.github.io/_posts/2021-02-07-submodularity-in-ranking-summarization-and-self-attention.md

 This relatively increases attention to the parts of input text that were not yet used for decoding.
-With a slightly more sofisticated approach they call "Dynamic Dimishing Attention" they then achive SoTA with underlying summarization models Pointer-Generator and BART.
+With a slightly more sofisticated approach they call "Dynamic Dimishing Attention" they then achive SoTA with underlying summarization models Pointer-Generator and BART ([BERT](/ml/transformers-self-attention-mechanism-simplified)-based model).

 <figure class="figure">